christian-krieg/yourls-plugin-base-url-rewrite/README.md

 ### The easy way: git

-Move to `user/plugins` and clone the git repository of this plugin:
+Change directory to `user/plugins` and clone the `git` repository of this plugin:

     cd user/plugins
     git clone https://github.com/christian-krieg/yourls-plugin-baseurl-rewrite